superstreamlabs/memphis-k8s/README.md

 No More.

-In the coming versions, Memphis will answer the challenges above,<br>and recude 90% of dev work arround building a real-time / event-driven / data-driven apps.
+In the coming versions, Memphis will solve the challenges above,<br>and recude 90% of dev work arround building a real-time / event-driven / data-driven apps.

 ---